christophcemper/christophcemper21/content/blog/learning/2017-06-09-bring-your-business-life-to-a-new-level-at-this-sold-out-event.md

 {{% toc %}}

-the-start-of-my-public-speaking-on-link-building-seo-and-marketing-in-general

-##

-This is my story about how the amazing events SEOktoberfest and the one-time sister event “SEO de Janeiro” helped me bring my business to a whole new level.
+This is my story about how the networking event SEOktoberfest and the one-time sister event “SEO de Janeiro” helped me bring my business to a whole new level.

 **Here's how it can work the same for you too.**

 ## How it all started in Rio

 “SEO de Janeiro” was a [special VIP conference](http://www.mediadonis.net/category/seo-de-janeiro/) setup as “sister conference” of the SEOktoberfest.
 And despite Munich being about 20% of the travel distance and cost, I booked this Rio event last minute sometime late 2008.